atlassistant/pytlas/docs/writing_skills/settings.rst

 .. code-block:: python

   from pytlas import intent
-  from pytlas.settings import config
+  from pytlas.settings import CONFIG

   # Load a setting file
-  config.load_from_file('file/path/pytlas.conf')
+  CONFIG.load_from_file('file/path/pytlas.conf')

   # Get a string
-  config.get('openweather_key', 'a default value', section='pytlas.weather')
+  CONFIG.get('openweather_key', 'a default value', section='pytlas.weather')

   # If you have exported the env PYTLAS_WEATHER_OPENWEATHER_KEY=apikey, then this
   # function will returns "apikey"

   # Arguments are the same for other helpers
-  # config.getint
+  # CONFIG.getint
-  # config.getfloat
+  # CONFIG.getfloat
-  # config.getlist
+  # CONFIG.getlist
-  # config.getbool
+  # CONFIG.getbool
-  # config.getpath
+  # CONFIG.getpath

   # You can also programatically set a setting
-  config.set('a key', 'your value', section='pytlas.weather')
+  CONFIG.set('a key', 'your value', section='pytlas.weather')

   @intent('my_intent')
   def my_handler(r):